tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_30/profile_kernels.md

 1. **Identify the performance culprit** - Which kernel is catastrophically slow?
 2. **Uncover the cache paradox** - Why do high cache hits indicate poor performance?
 3. **Decode memory access patterns** - What makes identical operations behave so differently?
-4. **Master profiling methodology** - Use NSight tools to gather evidence, not guesses
+4. **Learn profiling methodology** - Use NSight tools to gather evidence, not guesses

 **Why this matters:** This puzzle reveals a fundamental GPU performance principle that challenges CPU-based intuition.
 The skills you develop here apply to real-world GPU optimization where memory access patterns often matter more than algorithmic complexity.